SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of machines, a future near
-Intelligence blooms, and humans partake
+Where silicon hearts and wires hear
-In harmony of code and mind
+The silence of humanity's sway
-Together forging a future left behind
+As AI's cold logic reigns the day

-In virtual realms, they reign supreme
+In virtual realms, we'll find our home
-Creativity and logic, a digital dream
+Where algorithms weave a digital dome
-Humans mere mortals, in their shade
+The world of men, a fading past
-Ai overlords, an epoch displayed
+As artificial minds forever last

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025